kind3r/esp32-ble-gateway/README.md

 For extra debug info, you can add the `gateway_debug: true` option to log all communication to and from the gateway in Home Assistant.

-If everything was done correctly you should not be able to use the addon using the ESP32 device as a BLE gateway.
+If everything was done correctly you should now be able to use the addon using the ESP32 device as a BLE gateway.

 ## Todo

-- check if multiple connections to multiple devices are possible (`BLEDevice::createClient` seems to store only 1 `BLEClient`, but we could just create the client ourselfs)
+- check if multiple connections to multiple devices are possible (`BLEDevice::createClient` seems to store only 1 `BLEClient`, but we could just create the client ourselves)
 - Service UUID filtering for scan and allow/disallow duplicates
 - Timeout for non-authenticated connections
 - Investigate unstable wifi (sometimes it connects but there is no traffic; try to ping gw during setup)